Shiniyi2/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Understanding C-functions and nested loops
+The readme for C-functions and nested loops